-VI DANIEL BOONE
+DANIEL BOONE

 Daniel Boone was the sixth child of Squire Boone and Sarah Morgan Boone.
-He was born 1734 in Bucks County, Pennsylvania, and came to Holman's Ford, Yadkin River North Carolina some time during or before 1750 (some records say 1749) while he was still quite young.
+He was born 1734 in Bucks County, Pennsylvania, and came to Holman's Ford, Yadkin River, North Carolina some time during or before 1750 (some records say 1749) while he was still quite young.
 He died in 1820 in St. Charles, Missouri, at the home of his grandson, Nathan Boone.
-His body and his wife's were re-interred in Frankfort.
-Kentucky.
+His body and his wife's were reintered in Frankfort, Kentucky.

-He married Rebecca Bryan in 1755, his father Squire Boone, then a Justice of the Peace in Rowan County officiating.
-Rebecca was a daughter of Morgan Bryan (see Bryan history).
+He married Rebecca Bryan in 1755, his father Squire Boone, then a Justice of the Peace in Rowan County of-Rebecca was a daughter of Morgan Bryan (see ficiating.
+Bryan history).
 She died in Missouri in 1813.
-His meeting with Rebecca when he thought she was a deer, or at least a wild creature, she had gone out to the Spring to bring in water, his leveling his gun at her and later following the supposed deer into her father's house to meet her there and fall in love with her, is all a part of his romantic history which is all deeply enmeshed in the history of the three states: North Carolina, Tennessee and Kentucky.
+His meeting with Rebecca when he thought she was a deer, or at least a wild creature-she had gone out to the Spring to bring in water-his leveling his gun at her and later following the supposed deer into her father's house to meet her there and fall in love with her, is all a part of his romantic history which is all deeply enmeshed in the history of the three states: North Carolina, Tennessee and Kentucky.
 This record however is briefly a genealogical story and has not space for his remarkable history no matter how interesting it is.

-There were burn to Daniel Boone and Rebecca Bryan Boone children, namely:
+There were born to Daniel Boone and Rebecca Bryan

-- 1 James Boone, burn May 5, 1757; killed by Indians October 10, 1775. - 2 Israel Boone, born 1759; killed by Indians. - 3 Susannah Boone, born November 2.
-1760; married William Hays. - 4 Jemima Boone, born October 4, 1762 (Kentucky history says she was born 1775); married Flanders Calloway. - 5 Lavina Boone, burn March 13, 1776; married Joseph Echoll. - 6 Daniel Morgan Boone, born 1708, said to be the firsi settler in Kansas; married Sarah Lewis. - 7 Rebecca Boone, born 1770; married Phillip Goe. - 8 Jesse Bryan Boone, born 1773; married Chloe Van Bibber, daughter of Captain John Van Bibber. - 9 William Boone. born June 1775; died young. - 10 Nathan Boone, born 1781; married Olive Van Bibber; buried at Ash Grove, Missouri.
+Boone children, namely:

+James Boone, born May 5, 1757; killed by Indians October 10, 1775.

+Israel Boone, born 1759; killed by Indians.
+Susannah Boone, born November 2, 1760; married William Hays.

+Jemima Boone, born October 4, 1762 (Kentucky history says she was born 1775); married Flanders Calloway.

+Lavina Boone, born March 13, 1776; married Joseph Echoll.

+6 Daniel Morgan Boone, born 1768, said to be the first settler in Kansas: married Sarah Lewis.

+7 Rebecca Boone, born 1770; married Phillip Goe.

+Jesse Bryan Boone, born 1773; married Chloe Van Bibber, daughter of Captain John Van Bibber.

+9 William Boone, born June 1775; died voung.

+BOONE

+10 Nathan Boone, born 1781; married Olive Van Bib-

+ber; buried at Ash Grove, Missouri.

-Rebecca Bryan Boone was probably the first whitewoman in Kentucky and with her husband must be called one of the founders of Boonsborough, the second oldest settlement in Kentucky.
-The first woman to own a pieceof land in Kentucky was Susannah, daughter of Daniel andRebecca Boone, who at an early date obtained a patentfor a tract in Madison County.
-Daniel kept on exploringall his life and his wanderings were many, finally taking him to the present slate of Missouri where he died.
+Rebecca Bryan Boone was probably the first white woman in Kentucky and with her husband must be called one of the founders of Boonsborough, the second oldest settlement in Kentucky.
+The first woman to own a piece of land in Kentucky was Susannah, daughter of Daniel and Rebecca Boone, who at an early date obtained a patent for a tract in Madison County.
+Daniel kept on exploring all his life and his wanderings were many, finally taking him to the present state of Missouri where he died.

 Susannah Boone, third child of Daniel and Rebecca Bryan Boone, married William Hays.
 They went to Kentucky with Daniel and Hartley's Life of Daniel Boone speaks of his living with his daughter, Susannah Hays, in Platte County, Missouri.
-Among her children were: Lucy Hays, who married Lancaster, and had Ramson M. Lancaster, (who married Sarah A. Roberts) and LucyLancaster, (who married Jenkins); and Susan Hays who married Isaac Van Bibber and had Fannie Van Bibber who married Cyrenius Cox and had Missouri Cox and James M. Cox.
+Among her children were: Lucy Hays, who married --- Lancaster, and had Ramson M. Lancaster, (who married Sarah A. Roberts) and Lucy Lancaster, (who married ---- Jenkins); and Susan Hays who married Isaac Van Bibber and had Fannie Van Bibber who married Cyrenius Cox and had Missouri Cox and James M. Cox..

 Jemima Boone, daughter of Daniel Boone and Rebecca Bryan Boone was born October 4, 1762.
 She was captured by the Indians when she was a child but was rescued.
-Shemarried Flanders Calloway and had ten children, namely: John B. Calloway (who married Elizabeth Cotton); Larkins Calloway (who married Susan Howell); Captain James Calloway (who married Nancy Howell); Susannah Calloway (who married Thomas Howell); Frances Calloway; Daniel Boone Calloway; Sallie Boone Calloway; Tabitha Calloway; Betsy Calloway and Minerva Calloway.
+She married Flanders Calloway and had ten children, namely: John B. Calloway (who married Elizabeth Cotton); Larkins Calloway (who married Susan Howell); Captain James Calloway (who married Nancy Howell); Susannah Calloway (who married Thomas Howell); Frances Calloway; Daniel Boone Calloway; Sallie Boone Calloway; Tabitha Calloway; Betsy Calloway and Minerva Calloway.